 - Manmade Kennels – Located in Felton, Delaware, this Pitbull breeder is home to the world’s most enormous Pits.
 If you’re eyeing champagne XL Pitbulls, this is the right choice for you!
 Interested buyers are screened thoroughly to ensure responsible owners can provide a loving home for their prized puppies.

-- MVP Bullies West Coast – This breeder also specializes in XL American Bullies, offering tri-color, blue nose, red nose, fawn bullies, and champagne Pitbulls for sale.
+- MVP Bullies – This breeder also specializes in XL American Bullies, offering tri-color, blue nose, red nose, fawn bullies, and champagne Pitbulls for sale.
 They have earned a reputation for preserving the breed’s integrity, providing care and development that is second to none.

 Like many rare-colored dog breeds, champagne-colored Pits can be rather expensive than standard ones.